Meet Love Island Winter 2020 contestant Connagh Howard – model who once worked with Anthony Joshua

 Sporty Connagh is after a lady who shares his pursuits, whereas additionally being self-sufficient.

-He stated forward of his arrival within the villa: “I like brunettes, a lady with good eyes, who likes to deal with themselves.
+He stated forward of his arrival within the villa: “I like brunettes, a lady with good eyes, who likes to maintain themselves.

 “I like a girl who can do some sort of sport as I’m in to sport.
 I’m looking for someone I can be myself with.”